YAOSL98/H2M-Net/README.md

 ```

 ### 🙏 Acknowledgements
-Our codebase is built upon or inspired by the following excellent open-source project.
+Our codebase is built upon the following excellent open-source project.
 We express our sincere gratitude to the authors for their wonderful work:

 BiGen: https://github.com/DeepMed-Lab-ECNU/BiGen.